Golden Visa via Property: AED 2M Threshold Explained — Binayah Dubai property guide

 You must own the qualifying property continuously.
 If you sell and don't replace it, your visa is revoked (though family residencies sponsored under it continue until expiry).
 At year 10, renewal is automatic provided you still own qualifying property.

-Common Pitfalls
+Common Pitfalls and Misconceptions

-• Off-plan disqualification — buyers assume off-plan Oqood qualifies; usually it doesn't unless 50%+ paid AND approved-developer.
+• Off-plan disqualification, buyers assume off-plan Oqood qualifies; usually it doesn't unless 50%+ paid AND approved-developer.

-• Joint ownership confusion — buyers assume both names on title deed = both eligible.
+• Joint ownership confusion, buyers assume both names on title deed = both eligible.
 Only one gets the visa per qualifying property.

-• Mortgage threshold — if your equity drops below AED 1M during the term (e.g., property value falls), you may face renewal issues.
+• Mortgage threshold, if your equity drops below AED 1M during the term (e.g., property value falls), you may face renewal issues.

-• Health insurance gaps — letting health insurance lapse can complicate dependent renewals.
+• Health insurance gaps, letting health insurance lapse can complicate dependent renewals.

 Bottom Line

 For property buyers at the AED 2M+ level, the Golden Visa converts a property purchase into a pathway to decade-long, family-inclusive UAE residency.
-The marginal cost (AED 5,000–10,000 in fees beyond the property itself) is trivial relative to the benefit.
-Plan it from day one of the property search — the threshold is a useful filter for what you buy.
+The marginal cost (AED 5,000-10,000 in fees beyond the property itself) is trivial relative to the benefit.
+Plan it from day one of the property search, the threshold is a useful filter for what you buy.

 WhatsAppCallLive Chat